-I intend this document to help guide my medical care in a variety of situations, including the last period of my life.
+I intend this document to help guide my medical care n a variety of situations, including the last period of my life.
 Let me say in advance that I fully appreciate the loving care given to me by my family and friends and by members of the health care professions.
 If I cannot thank you personally at that time, I wish to do so now from the depths of my heart.
 You are performing a true act of "hesed," an act of devotion and love.
 If the pain I suffer at that time makes me cranky and hard to tolerate, please forgive me.
 Please understand that I may not be in control of my reactions at that time and that, no matter what I say or do, I deeply appreciate the many kindnesses you have bestowed upon me throughout life and especially at that critical stage.
+In the tradition of our people, I ask that the spirit, strength and comfort of God abide with us always.